kjmclean/intro_to_markdown_and_pandoc/README.md

 Every ![LaTeX](https://latex.codecogs.com/gif.latex?\LaTeX) document has an associated class (_e.g._ Book, Thesis, Letter, Article), and every document class is defined by a set of defaults settings (_e.g._ font, font size, margins, _etc_) that can be adjusted and customized by the user.
 Normally, a ![LaTeX](https://latex.codecogs.com/gif.latex?\LaTeX) document will begin with a _preamble_ that specifies these settings.

-These same class features and settings can be sepecified in a Markdown document prior to _pandoc_ conversion using a _YAML_ ("Yet Another Markup Language") block.
+These same class features and settings can be specified in a Markdown document prior to _pandoc_ conversion using a _YAML_ ("Yet Another Markup Language") block.

 Try adding the following to the very beginning of the sample_markdown_file.md: